Download Full Text (5.4 MB)

 Philip Livingston in New York, NY wrote to John Kean, addressed to Philadelphia, PA.
 Philip reported the effects of peace negotiations on stock prices.
 Philip decided to wait on purchasing new stock because if Britain did not agree to peace as a naval war would continue.
 He discussed the joint account between the two.
 The demand for money would remain until the Indiamen set sail.
 People included: Edmund Prior, Ward & Brothers, Mr. Izaid, Mr. Read.
 Places included: Austria, Prussia, & the Netherlands, France, Great Britain, London.

 John Kean (1756-1795)

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip.
 Philip Livingston to John Kean, January 16, 1795.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/219
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/219

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.